 - A minimum of two and a maximum of four examples of tasks undertaken in the course of their apprenticeship to demonstrate where the Apprentice solved a technical problem, explaining their role and how they selected the appropriate techniques, procedures and methods used.
-The report prepared by the Apprentice would explain any scientific, technical or engineering principles used, how the findings/recommendations were made, what they did for their employer or other people involved, such as clients or suppliers and include anything they did to ensure the safety of people, equipment or data - A minimum of two and a maximum of four examples to demonstrate how they identified, planned and organised the resources needed to effectively complete a project or task, explaining how the Apprentice took into consideration cost, quality, safety and any environmental impact.
+The report prepared by the Apprentice would explain any scientific, technical or engineering principles used, how the findings/recommendations were made, what they did for their employer or other people involved, such as clients or suppliers and include anything they did to ensure the safety of people, equipment or data. - A minimum of two and a maximum of four examples to demonstrate how they identified, planned and organised the resources needed to effectively complete a project or task, explaining how the Apprentice took into consideration cost, quality, safety and any environmental impact.
 The report should make reference to what equipment was used, how data was gathered and analysed and how the Apprentice initiated the project to produce the desired outcome - A minimum of two and a maximum of four examples to demonstrate how the Apprentice has complied with the PEI's Code of Conduct, how the Apprentice keeps in touch with developments in their technical area and how the Apprentice intends to continue to develop their knowledge and skills

 A registered member of a PEI (IEng or CEng) who works with the Apprentice will verify that the work submitted in the written report has been carried out by the Apprentice.
 The apprentice will have six weeks to complete the written report and will submit it electronically to the assessment organisation at least three weeks ahead of the date of the presentation and structured interview.
+Crown copyright 2018 You may re-use this information (not including logos) free of charge in any format or medium, under the terms of the Open Government Licence.
+Visit www.nationalarchives.gov.uk/doc/open-government-licence

-Two trained and qualified assessors will review the written report and review it against the knowledge, skills and behaviours listed in the Apprenticeship Standard, record their findings on the Assessment Form against the relevant knowledge, skill and/or behaviour and agree areas that need to be explored further as part of the interview.
+Two trained and qualified assessors will review the written report against the knowledge, skills and behaviours listed in the Apprenticeship Standard, record their findings against the relevant knowledge, skill and/or behaviour and agree areas that need to be explored further as part of the interview.
+The written report will not be marked.

 STAGE 2 - is the Presentation and Structured Interview.
-It is anticipated time from submission of the written report to interview will be 3-4 weeks.
+It is anticipated that the time from submission of the written report to interview will be 3-4 weeks.

-The Assessor Panel of two qualified and trained assessors will assess both elements of the EPA.
+The Assessor Panel of two qualified and trained and independent assessors will assess both elements of the EPA.